bensadeh/circumflex/README.md

 Shows each line with a number relative to the currently selected element.
 Similar to Vim's hybrid line number mode.

 #### Hide YC hiring posts
 Hides 'X is hiring' posts from YC-funded startups.
-Does not affect the monthly 'Who is " + "Hiring?' posts.
+Does not affect the monthly 'Who is Hiring?' posts.

 ## Under the hood
 `circumflex` uses: